Contacting and Reporting suspected Discrimination, Bullying or (sexual) Harassment

 If it turns out during the initial consultation that the WGEI cannot support the affected person(s) due to a lack of competence, we will try to find another suitable office.

-3. Strategy meeting
+3. Strategy Meeting

-Variant 3a) Intervention desired:
+Option 3a) Intervention Desired

 The discrimination or suspected discrimination is documented anonymously.
+No further steps are taken by the WGEI.

-4. Completion of the consultation process.
+4. Conclusion of the Consultation Process

 Back to top